guyleonard/genomics_adventure/README.md

 ### Software
 This section will create the 'environment' in which we will be running the tutorial, this allows us to keep all our software and data in on place for easy access and repeatability (e.g. you may wish to run different versions of software in other analyses).
 We won't explore which programs that are installed right now, but the tutorial will explain each as we get to them.

-You may copy and paste the commands below.
+You may copy and paste one-by-one the commands below.
 ```bash
 # Make sure we are up to date
 conda update -n base conda